 Understanding AC Capacitors: Types, Functionality, and Applications

-AC capacitors are essential components in electrical systems, and they are used widely in applications ranging from power factor correction to motor starting.
-This post explores **what AC capacitors ....
+AC capacitors are crucial components in electrical systems, and they are used widely in applications ranging from power factor correction to motor starting.
+This post explores **what AC capacitors ar....

 Read the article